chchen123/pytpc/doc/prelimsMac.rst

 b) Install Armadillo
 ********************

 `Armadillo <http://arma.sourceforge.net/>`__ is a wrapper that presents a clean interface to several linear algebra libraries.
-Install Armadillo using brew (this requires the addition of a Homebrew/science repository from GitHub): **CHECK THIS**
+Install Armadillo using brew (this requires the addition of a Homebrew/science repository):

 .. code-block:: shell